TYPO3-Documentation/t3docs-tools/README.rst

 The bashScripts/config.sh file configures the local folder of the cloned repositories, which is generated-data/repos/ by default.
 The settings can be overridden with a custom bashScripts/config.local.sh file.

+The local repositories of each GitHub user namespace (currently "typo3-documentation" and "typo3") are cloned into local subfolders following the pattern generated-data/repos/<user>, i.e. currently into

+* generated-data/repos/typo3-documentation/ and
+* generated-data/repos/typo3/,

+– for separate and general processing.

 Usage: PHP
 ==========